Clear cell sarcoma: Diagnosis

-Imaging studies such as X-rays, computed tomography scans, or MRI may be required to diagnose clear-cell sarcoma together with a physical exam.
+Imaging studies such as X-rays, computed tomography (CT) scans, or MRI may be required to diagnose clear-cell sarcoma together with a physical exam.
 Normally a biopsy is also necessary.
-Furthermore, a chest CT, a bone scan and positron emission tomography (PET) may be part of the tests in order to evaluate areas where metastases occur.
+Furthermore, a chest CT, a bone scan, and positron emission tomography (PET) may be part of the tests in order to evaluate areas where metastases occur.

 Treatment

 Treatment depends upon the site and the extent of the disease.
 Clear cell sarcoma is usually treated with surgery in the first place in order to remove the tumor.
 The surgical procedure is then followed by radiation and sometimes chemotherapy.
 Few cases of clear cell sarcoma respond to chemotherapy.
-Several types of targeted therapy that may be of benefit to clear cell sarcoma people are currently under investigation.
+Several types of targeted therapy that may be of benefit to people with clear cell sarcoma are currently under investigation.

 Prognosis

 When the tumor is large and there is presence of necrosis and local recurrence, the prognosis is poor.
 Presence of metastasis occurs in more than 50% cases and the common places of its occurrence are the bone, lymph node and lungs.
 Five-year survival rates, which are reported to be between 50 and 65%, can be misleading because the disease is prone to late metastasis or recurrence.
 Ten and twenty-year survival rates are 33% and 10%, respectively.